trey-rosius/babysitter_api/README.md

         POWERTOOLS_METRICS_NAMESPACE: "babysitter_api"

 ```
 Under Resources, let's create our cognito user pool and user pool client.
-Cognito is used for
+We'll use AWS Cognito to
-authenticating and securing our endpoints
+authenticate and secure our endpoints

 ```
   ###################